 Fontana Records was a subsidiary of the Dutch music and electronics giant Philips that became a prominent label in its own right.

-As The '70s dawned, Fontana was wound down by Philips (who had become Phonogram, part of the music Mega-Corp PolyGram), and a few of its acts switched to Philips' new "underground" imprint Vertigo Records, but the label had some notable releases in its waning years; American pop band Steam became a One-Hit Wonder with "Na Na Hey Hey Kiss Him Goodbye", while Slade (then known as Ambrose Slade) and Black Sabbath released early recordings on Fontana.
+As The '70s dawned, Fontana was wound down by Philips (which had become Phonogram, part of the music Mega-Corp PolyGram), and a few of its acts switched to Philips' new "underground" imprint Vertigo Records.
+Still, the label had some notable releases in its waning years; American pop band Steam became a One-Hit Wonder with "Na Na Hey Hey Kiss Him Goodbye", while Slade (then known as Ambrose Slade) and Black Sabbath released early recordings on Fontana.

 During the Turn of the Millennium and The New '10s, Universal revived the company yet again, this time as a new version of Fontana International, which specialized in co-releases with smaller labels that were in UMG's orbit.
 There was also Fontana Distribution, which handled semi-independent labels until 2012, when it was absorbed into Ingrooves Music Group.